dcnewman/scons-arduino/README.md

        [ ('-w', '-Wall'), ('-Os', '-O2') ]

-    Note that depending upon a replace list may cause problems when upgrading the Arduino application: a new version may no longer specify a given switch.
-For example, if you need `-O2` specified but `-Os` is no longer used in the new Arduino `platform.txt`, then the replacement will not occur and `-O2` will not be specified.
-    It is safer to strip unwanted flags/switches with a drop list and later use `env.Append()` to add the necessary flags or switches to `CCFLAGS` or `CXXFLAGS`.
+    Note that depending upon a replace list may cause problems after upgrading the Arduino application: a new Arduino `platform.txt` file may no longer specify a given switch.
+With the above example, if you need `-O2` specified but `-Os` is no longer used in the new `platform.txt`, then the replacement will not occur and thus `-O2` will not be asserted.
+It is safer to strip unwanted flags/switches with a drop list and use `env.Append()` to add assert necessary flags or switches for `CCFLAGS` or `CXXFLAGS`.

     A drop list is a list of 2-tuples, each 2-tuple containing a string to drop and a count of the subsequent number of tokens following the